 Here are several symptoms and signs you need to keep you calcium levels in check.

 - Loose teeth

 - Hypertension and arthritis

-In contrary, sufficient intake of calcium can bring benefits such as healthy gum and teeth, stronger bones, obesity prevention, and and better heart muscles.
+In the contrary, a sufficient intake of calcium can bring benefits such as healthy gum and teeth, stronger bones, obesity prevention, and better heart muscles.

 Why you may want to avoid kale

 Although kale literally has an unlimited number of reasons why it’s good for you, there are two reasons why you need to avoid it for your health sake.

 This thyroid dysfunction can then lead to a condition called hypothyroidism, which happens when your thyroid gland (located at the front of your neck) doesn’t produce enough thyroid hormone.
 It’s most common in women age over 60.

 Wbur’s Common Health site reports two cases of hypothyroidism which apparently caused by overconsumption of kale.